 While Kymal is a 19-year industry veteran, the company he heads is an up-and-coming player in the Indian marketplace.
-In less than three years, Gamesa Wind Turbines has reached the No. 4 position, with a 10 percent market share.
-“Hopefully by the end of the year we’ll be No. 2,” Kymal says.
+In less than three years’ time, Gamesa Wind Turbines has reached the No. 4 position, with a 10 percent market share.
+“Hopefully by the end of the year we’ll be No. 2,” Kymal says with a smile.
 For the Gamesa Group, India now accounts for about 20 percent of the megawatts sold by the Group globally; that figure is expected to increase to 30 percent.

 Kymal attributes a big part of Gamesa’s success in India to the company’s embrace of local knowledge, rather than a one-size-fits-all approach.
 When he was approached by Gamesa in early 2009, Kymal was offered the freedom to build up a local organization from scratch, and he would be able to focus on making products suited to Indian needs.